 In 1992, leaders of all known Deaf ministries in Japan gathered to discuss the need for a Japanese Sign Language Bible translation project.
 In April of 1993, they formed a board of directors and Japan Deaf Evangel Mission (J-DEM) was born with ViBi as its Bible Translation arm.
 In 2003, Japan Bible Society began supporting ViBi and publishing our work.
 In 2009, SIL, an international linguistics partnership in Asia Pacific, began supporting us as well.
 In 2014, missionary partners of the Penners formed an advisory team to provide American support for this project (JSL Bible US Support Team).

 What We’ve Done

-Since 1993, 30% of the Bible has been translated in Japanese Sign Language, including: Genesis, Exodus, Leviticus, Ruth, Esther, Jonah, Matthew, Mark, Luke, John, Acts, Galatians, Ephesians, Philippians, Colossians, 1 and 2 Thessalonians, Titus, Philemon, and James.
+Since 1993, 30% of the Bible has been translated in Japanese Sign Language, including: Genesis, Exodus, Leviticus, Ruth, Esther, Jonah, Matthew, Mark, Luke, John, Acts, Galatians, Ephesians, Philippians, Colossians, 1 & 2 Thessalonians, 1 & 2 Timothy, Titus, Philemon, James, and Jude.
 Top-level Japanese Sign Language experts and community leaders are aware of our work, and many have led workshops for us to help improve our translation.
 Having built increasing capacity through the years, ViBi is now on track to complete the Bible in 30 years.

 In 1993, US donors kick-started the translation project with generous donations.
 98% of our first few years budget was from the U.S. To ensure sustainability, we intentionally changed, and by 2003, 98% of funding was coming from Japanese sources.
 Japan Bible Society’s support increased our base from the $50,000/year level to the $100,000/year level.
 In 2009, Wycliffe-related funding was added, and with other increases as well, we soon reached the $150,000 level, though funding has fallen off somewhat since 2013.
 Total income for the past 21 years has been JPY 191,500,000 ($1,600,000 at present exchange rates).